 The Blancpain Bathyscaphe Chronograph Flyback Ocean Commitment is paired with a matching blue sail-canvas strap.
 The winding rotor is specially decorated and has the logo which represents the Ocean Commitment charity Limited edition of 250.
 The retail price is $20,200.
 (Ref.
 5200-0240-52a)

 I personally prefer a watch that is more conservatively sized, although at 43.6 mm in diameter it is hardly large compared to some of the watches companies are making nowadays.
 Interestingly, the ceramic case looks metallic, specifically like titanium, which sets it apart from most of the ceramic cases on the market.
 Not to mention, it’s lightweight and scratch-resistant.
-The movement decoration is good, and instead of traditional haute horology finish, it has a modern, industrialized finish.
+The movement decoration is good, and instead of a traditional Haute horology finish, it has a modern, industrialized finish.
 Technically speaking, the 5Hz movement with column-wheel, vertical clutch, and flyback are superb.